raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

  end
 ```

 To test the code, move the mouse pointer over the forward sprite and check that the motors turn forwards.
-Remember that there is no code to turn the motors off, but you can press **q** to activate the _kill code_.
+Remember that there is no code to turn the motors off, but you can press the **q** key to activate the _kill code_.

 --- /task ---